Table of Contents

 Because of the state of imperfection in the world that was brought by sin, God thought it was necessary to prevent man from continuing to eat of the fruit of the tree of life lest he becomes an immortal sinner.
 Through disobedience Adam and Eve had fallen under the power of death.
 Thus, the forbidden fruit that brought immortality could now cause them only suffering.
 Immortality in a state of sin and endless pain, was not the life for which God planned for Adam and Eve.

-Forbidding Adam and Eve to have access to this life-giving tree was in reality an act of divine mercy which our first parents may not have fully valued at that time, but for which they would be thankful in the eternal kingdom.
+Forbidding Adam and Eve to have access to this life-giving tree was in reality an act of divine mercy which our first parents may not have fully valued them, but for which they would be thankful in the eternal kingdom.
 There, they will partake forever from the long-lost tree of life (Revelation 22:2, 14).

 Today, by eating of the symbols of Christ’s sacrifice in the service of the Lord’s Supper, Christians have the privilege of eating by faith of the fruit of that tree and anticipating with faith the time when they may pick that glorious fruit and eat it in the eternal kingdom of glory.